 This recipe is for an authentic Italian cappuccino made with the perfect proportions of espresso, steamed milk, and foamed milk.
-For a larger one, double the quantities.
-For a milkier cappuccino, increase the milk to 6 tablespoons.
+(And by “perfect,” we mean approximately equal proportions of 1/3 each.)
+For a larger—or more typical American—cappuccino, double the quantities.
+For a milkier, or wet, cappuccino, increase the milk to 6 tablespoons.
 Ever wondered the difference between a cappuccino and a macchiato?
 The latter has just a small spot of foamed milk, as “macchiato” means “spot” in Italian.–Daniel Young

 - Quick Glance